suipingooi/generalroom/README.md

 The goal of this project is to demonstrate the potential of what a fullstack development can offer for The General Room; with current focus and features limited to CRM database and some e-commerce functions.

+The targetted main users of this site are:
+1. (owner) TGR management for the following:
+    1. track that all client requests are attended to by staffs
+    2. automate current manual processes.
+2. TGR staffs / client service administrators for the following actions:
+    1. add, update, or remove products following the fluid nature of the business and promotional items.
+    2. manage and followup on client requests efficiently and effectively with less paperwork.
+    3. follow up on transacted trails.
+3. Clients and general public / new clients:
+    1. learn more about TGR and its offering.
+    2. on-line payment for products esp. for repeat customers.

 <hr>

 #### The General Room (TGR) - Background